Patient education: Locally advanced and inflammatory breast cancer (Beyond the Basics)

 Surgery and radiation therapy — Following chemotherapy, tests are performed to see how the tumor responded to treatment.
 You will have an exam and imaging studies (using mammography, breast ultrasound, or MRI) to see how much of the cancer remains.
 If there are still signs of cancer, surgery may be recommended.

 After surgery, radiation therapy is recommended to women who had breast conserving surgery.
 This can significantly lower the chance that the tumor will come back in the remaining breast tissue.
-(See "Radiation techniques for locally advanced breast cancer".)
+(See "Radiation therapy techniques for newly diagnosed, non-metastatic breast cancer".)

 Women who have had a mastectomy will likely receive radiation therapy to the chest wall and possibly to the lymph nodes as well.
 This is especially true if there were involved lymph nodes or inflammatory breast cancer.
 Having a combination of surgery and radiation therapy decreases the chance that the breast cancer will return in the breast or the chest wall.
-(See "Postmastectomy chest wall irradiation".)
 Radiation therapy is given every day (five days a week) for a period of six to seven weeks.
+(See "Adjuvant radiation therapy for women with newly diagnosed, non-metastatic breast cancer", section on 'Patients treated with mastectomy'.)

 INFLAMMATORY BREAST CANCER

 The treatment of inflammatory breast cancer is similar to that of other types of locally advanced breast cancer (LABC).
-Treatment usually includes chemotherapy, surgery, and radiation therapy.
+Treatment usually includes neoadjuvant chemotherapy, surgery, and radiation therapy.
 As with other forms of LABC, two types of chemotherapy agents (anthracyclines and a taxane) are usually used.
+Once the diagnosis of inflammatory breast cancer (IBC) is established, it is important to proceed rapidly to treatment, as this is considered a rapidly spreading cancer.

-One difference in the treatment of IBC is that a mastectomy is usually recommended, even if the cancer responded well to neoadjuvant chemotherapy.
+There are some important differences in the treatment of IBC compared with LABC.
+In IBC, a mastectomy is usually recommended, even if the cancer responded well to neoadjuvant chemotherapy.
 After mastectomy, radiation therapy to the chest wall and lymph nodes is strongly recommended.
+Immediate reconstruction is NOT recommended in IBC.

 WHERE TO GET MORE INFORMATION